paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 After your model is trained and tested, you should see three new files in your history list:

-### Ludwig Experiment Report: An HTML file containing the evaluation report of the trained model.
+    > Ludwig Experiment Report: An HTML file containing the evaluation report of the trained model.

-### Ludwig Experiment Trained Model: A composite dataset of the trained Ludwig model.
+    > Ludwig Experiment Trained Model: A composite dataset of the trained Ludwig model.

-### Ludwig Experiment Predictions CSV: A CSV file with the prediction results from the model evaluations.
+    > Ludwig Experiment Predictions CSV: A CSV file with the prediction results from the model evaluations.

 To evaluate the model, the Ludwig Experiment Report contains all the necessary information.

-# Ludwig Experiment Report
+# LUDWIG EXPERIMENT REPORT

 Before we begin, it's crucial to determine the most appropriate metric for a given machine learning problem.
 While accuracy is a useful metric, other performance measures might be more suitable depending on the specific goal.
 For instance, an overfitted model might exhibit high accuracy due to class imbalance in the dataset.
 Therefore, the purpose of building the model should guide the interpretation of various metrics.